akash7883/Guess-Number/README.md

 # Guess the Number
-its a simple problem that i wroked while i am learning python
+it's a simple problem that i worked while i am learning python

 its a great journey so far